-Sciatica is referred to back pain caused by a problem in the lower back area that triggers pain in the sciatic nerve.
+Sciatica is referred to as back pain caused by a problem in the lower back area that triggers pain in the sciatic nerve.
 The sciatic nerve is a large nerve that runs from the lower back down the legs, on both sides.
-The sciatic nerve provides connection of the nervous system to the muscles of the leg, the foot, and the skin.
+The sciatic nerve provides a connection of the nervous system to the muscles of the leg, the foot, and the skin.

 When something injures or creates pressure on the sciatic nerve, it can cause pain in the lower back that radiates to the hips, gluteal muscles, and the legs.
 The pain usually affects only one leg at a time and may get worse when you sit, cough, or sneeze.
 Numbness, weakness, or tingling sensations are common during the sciatic condition.
 The symptoms of sciatica can appear abruptly and can last for days or weeks.